 In order to correctly ensure its own functions, the Supervisory Body is independent and in a third-party position with regard to the subjects it must supervise.
 It is equipped with power of autonomous initiatives and checks, communicates regularly with the other actors in the System of Internal Control and Risk Management, including the Control, Risks and Sustainability Committee and Board of Statutory Auditors, and periodically reports to the Board of Directors.

-The Supervisory Body is a collegial body, nominated by the Board of Directors, and is presently composed of Giuseppe Bianchi, Andrea Gottardo and Enzo Pagliano, the manager responsible for the internal auditing function.
+The Supervisory Body is a collegial body, nominated by the Board of Directors, and is presently composed of Giuseppe Bianchi, Andrea Gottardo and Ezio Pagliano, the manager responsible for the internal auditing function.